practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 ![plot](./mean_stddev_err_whiskers%20--%20web%20programming,%20full.png)

-"Standard ML to JS / node.js" = transpiled from Standard ML to JavaScript with the [LunarML transpiler](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML#transpiling-from-standard-ml-to-lua-and-javascript-with-lunarml), where the JavaScript code is then being executed and time measured on node.js
+"Standard ML to JS / node.js" = transpiled from Standard ML to JavaScript with the [LunarML transpiler](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML#transpiling-from-standard-ml-to-lua-and-javascript-with-lunarml), where the JavaScript code is then being executed and execution time measured on node.js

 <br/>